Dr. Alex Stone, DPT, CSCS

 Parts Of The Neck Allowed To Massage

-What massage gun attachment is best for neck?
+What massage gun attachment is best for the neck?

 Flat Attachment On Upper Trapezius Neck Massage

-Is it safe to use Theragun on neck?
+Is it safe to use Theragun on the neck?

 Theragun Mini Not Dangerous On Neck

 So, can you use a massage gun on your neck?
 We believe we have answered this question in our article today.
 Massage guns and percussion therapy can help with neck and shoulder pain.
-However, you need to know how to use one to get the best results.
+However, you must know how to use one for the best results.

 But a massage gun isn’t the silver bullet for a healthy neck and shoulders.
 You need to practice a healthy lifestyle.
 This includes regular exercise, not spending too much time in one position (taking breaks from activities requiring you to maintain one posture), stretching or yoga, and a healthy diet.